 Already, many stores have instituted an order-online-pick-up-in-store option.
 By tracking consumer habits through connected packaging, retailers can take this click-to-brick strategy to another level.

 Let’s say a store knows that once a month, a consumer picks up cat litter, dishwashing soap and Tide pods.
 Let’s say this consumer likes to shop on Saturday mornings, so on the last Thursday of every month, the retailer notifies them that there will be a box of litter, soap and detergent pods, ready for pick-up, and gives the consumer a chance to add a few more things to their box.
 In this way, brick-and-mortar stores act as warehouses, which would solve a problem many online retailers face: last-mile delivery.

 This service can not only make shopping more convenient, but it can save consumers money.
-More than 90% of Jabil’s Connected Packaging Survey participants admitted to mistakenly buying products that they already own.
+More than eight in 10 of Jabil’s Connected Packaging Survey participants admitted to mistakenly buying products that they already own.
 This tendency comes with several clear downsides: putting items in a different spot because of lack of room and then forgetting about them; running out of storage; and items going bad before they can be used.
 With auto-replenishment, companies can ensure that consumers are receiving the correct quantities of a product at the exact time they need it.

 What has happened because you bought items that you already own?

 This model can also benefit brick-and-mortar retailers.
 Automated reorder gets customers to the store to pick up their box, where they may then find a few more products to buy.

 6. In-Store Retail Will Shift